CyberMonitor/orquestra-docs/qe/content/definingaworkflow/workflows.md

 ### Spec

 The `spec` block of the workflow file contains the majority of the information regarding the execution process defined by the workflow.
 This section contains 3 main components:
 1. `entrypoint`
-2. `spec`
+2. `arguments`
 3. `templates`

 Below, we will describe what each component is responsible for.

 #### Entrypoint

-The `entrypoint` key is simple, it tells the Quantum Engine which template your workflow starts with.
+The `entrypoint` key is simple.
+It tells the Quantum Engine which template your workflow starts with.

-In the example below, the `entrypoint` is set to `saluations`, indicating that the workflow begins on the `saluations` template.
+In the example below, the `entrypoint` is set to `saluations`, indicating that the workflow begins with the `salutations` template.

 ```YAML
 # Data for running the workflow